OpenAPITools/openapi-generator/samples/server-generator/scalatra/README.md

 ## Overview
 Using the swagger-codegen, you can not only generate clients but servers as well!
 The same spec can be used to drive your development both ways.
-This is an example of generating a server for `node.js`.
+This is an example of generating a server for `scalatra`.

 ### Prerequisites
 You need the following installed and available in your $PATH: